 How to identify:

 Check for black or green fuzzy patches on leaves, stems, and buds.
 This mould often appears on plants exposed to excessive moisture or humidity.
+It may look like small patches of dirt or debris, however cannot be rubbed or cleaned off the leaf.

 How to treat: